 He has authored numerous articles and book chapters, and is the co-author of Let The Games Begin, A Guide For Peer Mentors (2012).
 His research interests include student immigration (with an emphasis on undocumented

-students and the DREAM Act), campus community development, campus social change, leadership
+students and the DACA), campus community engagement, campus social change, leadership

 He has been recognized with numerous outstanding professional awards.
 President Joe is a member of Omicron Delta Kappa and Golden Key.
 Campus Activities Magazine named Bertolino “Best Diversity Artist” in 2007, and the American College Personnel Association presented him with the prestigious Annuit Coeptis Award.
 His undergraduate alma mater, the University of Scranton, presented him with the 2011 Frank O’Hara Award in Education — the highest award given jointly by the University and the National Alumni Society.
 Most recently, President Bertolino has been recognized by the Southern Connecticut Urban League with the 2017 Diversity Award and Delta Sigma Phi with the 2017 Career Lifetime Achievement Award in Education.

 President Bertolino has served on numerous national and local boards and was appointed by Vermont Governor, Peter Shumlin to serve on the New England Board of Higher Education.
-Currently, President Bertolino serves on the boards of the American Association of State Colleges & Universities; the American Council on Education (ACE) Council of Fellows; New Haven Promise; and the Central Connecticut Coast YMCA and the New Haven International Festival of Arts and Ideas.
+Currently, President Bertolino serves on the boards of the American Association of State Colleges & Universities; the American Council on Education (ACE) Council of Fellows; New Haven Promise, the Central Connecticut Coast YMCA and the New Haven International Festival of Arts and Ideas.

 He earned his doctorate in higher education administration and organizational leadership from Columbia University, Teachers College in 2003, a master’s in social work from Rutgers University in 1990, and a bachelor of science in psychology and sociology from the University of Scranton in 1986.